hakkachhamza/cloneX/README.md

 └── package.json
 ```

-### Customize placeholders
+### 5. Customize placeholders

-Open any exported HTML file and replace placeholders:
+Open any exported HTML file and replace the placeholders with your own content:

 - `{{COMPANY_NAME}}`
 - `{{EMAIL}}`